gwalkey/SSAS_DW_Logins/Project_Code/readme.md

 * Server Trace - XE Login Session Restart - 000000.sql

 <h3>Edit the Agent Job - Server Trace - XE Login Session Restart - 000000</h3>
-You need to edit all 7 lines in Step 1 that have the '''SET filename=''' sections to point to the XEL folder of your choice<br>
+You need to edit all 7 lines in Step 1 that have the **SET filename=** sections to point to the XEL folder of your choice<br>
 The XE Session is closed and reset every night at Midnight by dropping and recreating the target output XEL file:
 <pre>
 --- Daily Restart Action